oss-compass/docs-zh/metrics-models/robustness/activity.md

 * Threshold: 0.25 months

 ## Organization Count
-* Definition: Determine the number of distinct organizations that contributors belong to.
+* Definition: Number of organizations to which active code contributors belong in the past 90 days
 * Weight: 11.50%
 * Threshold: 10